 It’s ordinarily easier for the prosecutor to prove these cases against the drivers of stolen cars, because it’s reasonable that a driver would have more information about a car’s history than a passenger.
 Oftentimes when the police stop a car that turns out to be stolen, everyone in the car – the driver and all the passengers – will be charged with receiving a stolen motor vehicle.
 The simple act of being present in a stolen car is not enough for a person to be convicted of receiving a stolen motor vehicle.
 However, if there is incriminating evidence – such as a broken ignition switch – it can be inferred that the driver, and sometimes the passengers, knew or should have known the car was stolen.

 A defendant who is convicted of receiving a stolen motor vehicle will be punished by the judge with a jail sentence or probation, but he will also be punished by the Registry of Motor Vehicles with a license suspension.
 The Registry is required by law to impose a one-year license suspension to run from the date the defendant is convicted, and unlike with some other suspensions, the defendant cannot receive a hardship license.
 The collateral consequence of a lengthy license suspension is often nearly as bad as the criminal penalty for the underlying conviction.

 The good news is that many of these cases are defensible.
-If you are charged with receiving a stolen motor vehicle, call Attorney Chris Spring for a free consultation to review your options.
+If you are charged with receiving a stolen motor vehicle, leaving the scene of property damage, or reckless operation of a motor vehicle, call Attorney Chris Spring for a free consultation to review your options.